mrrooster/gofish/gofish_fuse3/README.md

 sudo ./gofish -f -o ro,allow_other /path/to/mountpoint
 ```

 This will mount your google drive readonly with permission for everyone to read it.
-(The 'ro' option is probably not necesary, however the filesystem is currently readonly so it makes sense).
+Use 'ro' to mount the drive read only.
+This is recommended.

 ### Killing